paritytech/substrate-website/content/en/projects/polkadex.md

 Polkadex solves two main challenges:

 1. There is a high chance of front-running attacks in the automated market maker (AMM) domain, as it is completely decentralized and transparent to everyone.
-Many projects have tried to solve this by making compromises, especially in the token utility or user experience.{' '}
+Many projects have tried to solve this by making compromises, especially in the token utility or user experience.
 2. There are no usable orderbook-based decentralized exchanges that give the users control over their funds, let alone one that supports high-frequency trading and trading bot support.

 Solution